Wolfgang1208/CITS4401/lecture5/lec5b.md

 8. Does the specification contain solutions posturing as requirements?
 9. Is the stakeholder value defined for each requirements?
 10. Is each requirement uniquely idenrifiable?

+# Summary

+- **Requirememts validation** should focus on checking the final draft of the requirements document for conflicts, omissions and deviations from standards
+- **Reviews** involve a group of people making a detailed analysis of the requirements
+- **Checklists** can support validation tasks